Get paid early with banks that offer early direct deposit.

 This is the reason why you may get paid up to two days earlier than your coworkers at the same company.

-For example, let’s suppose that your coworker has a checking account at Bank of America and you have a checking account at Lending Club Bank which offers early direct deposit.
+For example, let’s suppose that your coworker has a checking account at Bank of America and you have a checking account at SoFi Bank which offers early direct deposit.
 Your payday falls on a Friday.
 Your employer sends payroll instructions to their bank Monday morning.
 After your employer’s bank and the ACH finish passing deposit instructions along, your bank and your co-worker’s bank both receive the payment files on Wednesday.

 Next, both banks start processing the payment instructions.
-But, your co-worker must wait for his paycheck to arrive at his Bank of America account, while your bank, Lending Club, deposits the money into your account so you can access your funds right away on Wednesday instead of getting paid on a Friday – up to two days faster than your coworker.
+But, your co-worker must wait for his paycheck to arrive at his Bank of America account, while your bank, SoFi, deposits the money into your account so you can access your funds right away on Wednesday instead of getting paid on a Friday – up to two days faster than your coworker.